Tiago0Silva/Challenge_Jek/README.md

-Inicialmente abro o VS Code e insiro  "npm run dev", abro e "python manage.py runserver" (quando localizado na pasta do ficheiro App).
+Initially I open VS Code and enter "npm run dev", open and "python manage.py runserver" (when located in the App file folder).
-Posteriormente tenho o botão "Add Book" e "Show Books".
+Later I have the "Add Book" and "Show Books" button.
-Carregando em "Add Book" basta preencher os dados do livro e acrregar no botão "Add Book".
+By clicking on "Add Book" just fill in the book details and press the "Add Book" button.
-Carregando em "Show Books" são mostrados todos o livros da biblioteca.
-Para além disso é possível eliminar qualquer livro no botão "delete" ao lado de cada livro e é possível alterar o título de cada livro, escrevendo título novo e carregando no botão "Chande Title".
+Clicking on "Show Books" shows all the books in the library.
+In addition, it is possible to delete any book by clicking the "delete" button next to each book and it is possible to change the title of each book by typing a new title and pressing the "Chande Title" button.